 The incident, of course, was shocking to the public.
 As news got out and stories began appearing in newspapers, people in the South were outraged.
 In the North, abolitionists lauded the actions of those who had resisted slave catchers.

-And the former slaves involved scattered, disappearing into local networks of the Underground Railroad.
+And the former slaves involved in the incident quickly scattered, disappearing into local networks of the Underground Railroad.
 In the days following the incident at Christiana, 45 Marines from the Navy Yard in Philadelphia were brought into the area to assist lawmen in searching for the perpetrators.
 Dozens of local residents, black and white, were arrested and taken to the jail in Lancaster, Pennsylvania.

 The federal government, feeling pressure to take action, indicted one man, the local Quaker Castner Hanway, on a charge of treason, for having obstructed the enforcement of the Fugitive Slave Act.